Who we are

 We have a wide range of activities and campaigns, but below are some of the main areas:

-We negotiate wages for all academic and acedemic-related workers at Imperial College London.
-In 2014, we negotiated and agreed a 2% pay rise for all staff.
+We negotiate wages for all academic and acedemic-related workers at Imperial College London each year.
 More members = greater influence.

 We support and assist our members when difficulties arise at work over contracts, disputes, bullying, harassment, redundancy etc. We will listen to any issues and concerns that our members have and support you.
 We can sit in on any meeting a member has with management, and can call on UCU’s regional staff and legal advisors when necessary.
 We have the support of experienced regional and national full-time officers to advise and assist you with legal support, if required.